 Study Ireland from two locations: Limerick and Dublin.
 Limerick is a gateway to Ireland’s western regions.
-Limerick City is over 100 years old.
+Limerick City is over one thousand years old.
 A Viking settlement, a medieval walled town, and a Georgian city all led to this modern, vibrant city on the Shannon River.
 We then travel across the Republic of Ireland to Dublin where you’ll find a modern European capital full of people from around the world.

 Travel together with faculty, staff and other participants from your CCSA program with optional group travel.
 If you opt for group travel CCSA will purchase a airline ticket from select U.S. cities on your behalf.
 The airline cost will be included in your final bill from CCSA.
 In addition to the flight, those that choose group travel also receive transport to/from the accommodation in the destination city and the airport.